toji/gl-matrix/README.md

 For a tutorial, see [the "introducing glMatrix" section of _Introduction to Computer Graphics_ by David J. Eck](http://math.hws.edu/graphicsbook/c7/s1.html#webgl3d.1.2)

+For a babel plugin to make writing the API nicer, see [babel-plugin-transfrom-gl-matrix](https://github.com/akira-cn/babel-plugin-transform-gl-matrix)

 Contributing Guidelines
 ----------------------
 See [CONTRIBUTING.md](./CONTRIBUTING.md)